 I have learned to prepare a wide variety of vegan dishes, and to use healthier techniques to veganize old favorites.
 I have learned to shop for foods and products to support my healthier lifestyle.

-Whether you are new to the veganism, or are looking for information to help you on your journey, this blog is for you, my fabulous fifty and over friends!
+Whether you are new to the plant-based lifestyle, or are looking for information to help you on your journey, this blog is for you, my fabulous fifty and over friends!